-Deir Ezzor 24 reported that civilians were killed and wounded when eight oil tankers were burnt in a Coalition raid.
+Deir Ezzor 24 reported on the day that civilians were killed and wounded when eight oil tankers were burnt in a Coalition raid.

 Local Syria Civil Defence said eight vehicles were destroyed at al Tank.